microsoft/BotFramework-WebChat/SPEECH.md

 Different voice can be selected based on the synthesizing activity.

+By default, we will use the following order to determine which voice to use.
+And if available, we prefer deep neural network-based voices than traditional voices.

+- Locale specified in the activity
+- Display language of Web Chat
+- Browser language
+- "en-US"
+- The first available voice

 In the following code, voice is selected based on the language of the synthesizing activity.
 If the activity is in Cantonese (zh-HK), we will select the voice with keyword "TracyRUS".
 Otherwise, we will select the voice with keyword "Jessa24kRUS".

 ```diff